apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 ---
 title: "Installing the Driver on Windows"
-date: 2017-02-24 20:28:56 UTC
+date: 2017-05-30 23:11:55 UTC
 parent: "Installing the ODBC Driver"
 ---
-The MapR Drill ODBC Driver installer is available for 32- and 64-bit applications on Windows.
-Both versions of the driver can be installed on a 64-bit machine.
+The MapR Drill ODBC Driver installer is available for 32- and 64-bit applications on Windows®.
+On 64-bit Windows operating systems, you can execute both 32- and 64-bit applications.
+However, 64-bit applications must use 64-bit drivers, and 32-bit applications must use 32-bit drivers.
+Make sure that you use the driver version that matches the bitness of the client application machine.

+  * MapR Drill 1.3 32-bit.msi for 32-bit applications
+  * MapR Drill 1.3 64-bit.msi for 64-bit applications

 Install the MapR Drill ODBC Driver on a system that meets the system requirements.